Isolation-Studios/isolation-studios.github.io/_posts/2017-09-17-september-update.md

 Due to time and resource constraints, the game has switched to a 2D perspective.
 We're hoping to make IGF which is in about two weeks so wish us luck!

-Also, working title: **Image There's No Eden**, courtesy of random number generation.
+Also, working title: **Imagine There's No Eden**, courtesy of random number generation.

 ### Progress Report
   * Art: waiting for portraits and BG, some concept art